 The major in computational biology allows students to develop a coherent plan for the integration of computer science with biology, culminating in an integrative capstone experience.
 Students completing this major will be well-prepared to pursue research in fields such as computational biology and bioinformatics.

 Students interested in teaching are urged to read the “Education” section of the catalogue and to contact a member of the Education Program.
 Students majoring in biology and preparing for dental, medical, veterinary, or other health professions must carefully plan how to fit prerequisite courses in other disciplines into their course of study.
 Students interested in health professions should, in addition to working closely with their major advisor, consult regularly with the health professions advisor in the Career Center.

 Chair, Associate Professor Lynn Hannum

 General Requirements for All Major Programs (Except Computational Biology)

 For all major programs offered by the department, the point scale for retention of the major applies to all courses required for the major and all elected biology courses.
 Courses required for the major may not be taken satisfactory/unsatisfactory.
 At least 32 credit hours must be taken for the major, including at least six courses with a laboratory component and at least two courses at the 300 level or above.
 A maximum of four credit hours of independent study and two credit hours of seminar may be counted toward the major.
-No more than eight credit hours in a semester or 12 credit hours in total from off-campus study programs can be counted toward the major requirements.
+No more than eight credit hours in a semester or 12 credit hours in total from off-campus study programs may be counted toward the major requirements.
 The academic honor of “Distinction in the Major” will be awarded to students who have an average of at least 3.5 in the biology major.